-318. The impacts identified and assessed in this chapter have the potential to interact with each other, which could give rise to synergistic impacts as a result of that
+318. The impacts identified and assessed in this chapter have the potential to interact with each other, which could give rise to synergistic impacts as a result of that interaction.
+The realistic worst case impacts assessed within the chapter take these interactions into account and for the impact assessments are considered conservative and robust.
+For clarity, the areas of interaction between impacts are presented in Table 30.95, along with an indication as to whether the interaction may give rise to synergistic impacts.

-319. There is a strong potential for the development of the proposed East Anglia ONE North project cumulatively with the wider development of the offshore wind sector in the NALEP area to lead to a gradual increase in population and in the socioeconomic status of people due to (among other aspects) increased employment.
+319. There is a strong potential for the development of the proposed East Anglia TWO project cumulatively with the wider development of the offshore wind sector in the NALEP area to lead to a gradual increase in population and in the socio-economic status of people due to (among other aspects) increased employment.